tmomani11/HW3/README.md

 C was a highly efficient and widely used programming language, especially for system-level programming.
 So why was C++ created?
 What challenges or limitations in C did C++ aim to address?
 Was there a demand for something new, or was C++ a visionary step toward managing the increasing complexity of software systems?
 In this conversation with ChatGPT, I explore the reasons behind the development of C++ and its significance in the evolution of programming languages.

 ## LLM Conversation
-I used ChatGPT to explore the motivations and reasoning behind the creation of C++, even though C was already well-established.
+I used ChatGPT to explore the  reasoning behind the creation of C++, even though C was already well-established.
 Below are selected questions and answers from that discussion, accompanied by references for further exploration.

 ---